fluent-vue/fluent-vue/docs/integrations/webpack.md

 # Webpack

-`fluent-vue-loader` allows to use custom blocks in your single file componens.
+`fluent-vue-loader` allows to use custom blocks in your single file components.

 1. Install `fluent-vue-loader` package